 Only 20 minutes from the northwestern tip of Puerto Rico, the coastal town of Isabela boasts massive, surreal cliffs and rock formations.
 Locals suggest exploring spots that most tourists miss, like the abandoned Guajataca Railroad Tunnel or the pit cave of Pozo de Jacinto, both of which lead to white-sand beaches.
 Finish the adventure by getting some local advice about where to grab dinner—our Puerto Rico trip planners tell us that Restaurant El Platanal is a great stop for Puerto Rican fare.

-San German is a smaller, more manageable version of San Juan, but don’t let its size fool you—San German’s cobblestone streets and colonial-era churches will melt your heart just as well.
-The best way to tour San German is on foot since the city’s 200 historic sites are within 30 minutes of each other.
-The city isn’t often visited by travelers, so make sure to get some local recommendations before visiting.
+San German is a smaller, more manageable version of San Juan, but don’t let its size fool you—San German’s cobblestone streets and colonial-era churches are bound to charm.
+Locals say the best way to tour San German is on foot since the city’s 200 historic sites are within 30 minutes of each other.
+This is a spot where getting local advice is a good idea, as the city is less visited than San Juan.

 A serene seaside town, northeastern Fajardo is off most tourists’ radars.
-Ask a local about the best times of year to swim with the manatees and turtles that call Fajardo’s waters home.
-And Fajardo’s beaches don’t just border the western trails of El Yunque National Forest—the city is also a departure point for ferries to Vieques and Culebra, making it one of the best places to stay in Puerto Rico.
+Fajardo’s beaches, home to native manatees and turtles, don’t just border the western trails of El Yunque National Forest—the city is also a departure point for ferries to Vieques and Culebra, making it one of the best places to stay in Puerto Rico.

 Mayagüez is known as the “Sultana of the West” for its gorgeous architecture and even more beautiful natural scenery.
 A 30-minute drive from Cabo Rojo on Puerto Rico’s southwestern tip, Mayagüez is also accessible by plane through the Eugenio Maria Hostos Airport.
 From there, you can access prime snorkeling spots like Desecheo Island and Isla de Ratones.